 As Alexandria’s community foundation, this vision of a vibrant community is core to our work.
-To move this vision forward, we are launching our Racial Equity Capacity Building Initiative.
-This will include:
+To move this vision forward, we are launching our Racial Equity Capacity Building Initiative, including

 Workshops that address what it means to be an ally for racial equity and build bridges to ensure equity, opportunity and inclusion for everyone.
 These one-day workshops will be open to everyone in the community.

-A Design Lab with participants from the workshops to capture feedback about their desired continued learnings around racial equity with the goal of creating a peer cohort group to begin in October 2019.
+A Design Lab with participants from the workshops to capture feedback about their desired continued learnings around racial equity with the goal of creating a peer cohort group, which began in October 2019.